Critical Theory, Etc: An interrogation

 The future of CT Etcetera and its allies

-CT Etcetera, Identity Politics, and other allies such as Positive Psychology and Parenting all have very old roots and are only the present manifestation of very old approaches.
+CT Etcetera, comprising Critical Theory and its sub-sets, Identity Politics, and other allies such as Positive Psychology and Parenting, all have very old roots and are only the present manifestation of very old approaches.
 They have come into vogue and will sooner or later become old hat.
 Any or all of them may evolve.
 They will develop flavours suitable to different cultures.
 Amongst these: Germany has a darker – because more mystical – heart than most of Western Europe; France has a great taste for theories of any sort; America likes its Gotham City darkness and Manifest Destiny lightness and puts them in a Manichaean tension.
 England can’t believe anything very ardently for very long.
 It isn’t exactly lackadaisical, but it finds being commonsensical a fairly decent alternative to getting too serious about anything.

-My main feeling is that the West is toying with the idea of having a sort of intercontinental nervous breakdown.
+My main feeling is that the West has lowered its defences against threats from within and without.
 But it is likely that the notion that being stalwart (and even staunch occasionally) will make a comeback.
 The tinpot dictatorship of Theory will, with luck, be vanquished by its own inconsistencies.
 Besides, its erstwhile adherents may develop a preference for thinking for themselves.

-Baudelaire and others of the mid-19th Century are of vital interest in building on the cult of self-absorption, neurosis, and hysteria which were the legacy of the Enlightenment and Romantic view of the human person’s right to think and feel for themselves.
+In their time, they were considered “Aesthetes”.
+These late Romantics of the mid-19th Century are of vital interest in building on the cult of self-absorption, neurosis, and hysteria which were the legacy of the Enlightenment and Romantic view of the human person’s right to think and feel for themselves.
 The mid-19th Century Aesthetes built Modernity with a capital “M”, and a proto-postmodern, and did so mostly out of their dislike of Victorianism.
-Now that the full-on postmodern has released our coevals and contemporaries from fact and truth, these various liberations had marched them further, not only into vulnerability but also into a new vacuous gullibility.5I don’t believe that there is much new under the sun, intellectually, morally or psychologically.
+Now that the full-on postmodern has released our coevals and contemporaries from fact and truth, these various liberations had marched them further, not only into vulnerability but also into a new vacuous gullibility.8I don’t believe that there is much new under the sun, intellectually, morally or psychologically.
 Class relations have been discussed in much the same terms in England since at least the 14th Century.
 The Bible tells us that Christ enjoins us to love all men equally because God does.
 15thC Imitation of Christ is a proto-exercise of CBT positive thinking (I mean that it included devotion to useful rituals as windows to spiritual improvement).
 Positive Parenting has been an element of child-rearing mantras since at least the 17th Century.
 Nineteen-twenty is a much better date than 2020 for dating our recognisable modernity and its disquiets or even postmodernity.
 We can see the disquiets of modernity in the earliest written accounts of people’s interiority.
 We know far more, have greater material well-being, and better social safety nets than the ancients or our grandparents: and yet ancient quandaries remain.

 Of course, none of this was the intention of the Reformation, the Renaissance, The Age of Reason, or even the age of the Romantics.
 But all the 20thC and 21stC trends were lurking in the underskirts of earlier movements, for good and ill.
 Our consciousness is not profoundly different from that of the last two millennia.
 We are the inheritors of all that went before, and have now to pick our way through it all, including modern developments, and manage it all, as best we may.